dalihub/tizen-docs/docs/application/dotnet/guides/nui/text.md

 # Text

-There are three NUI controls for displaying text on the screen.
+There are three NUI components for displaying text on the screen.

-- The [TextLabel](#textLabel) is a NUI control that displays a short text string
+- The [TextLabel](#textLabel) is a NUI components that displays a short text string

-- The [TextField](#textField) is a NUI control that allows single line editable text field.
+- The [TextField](#textField) is a NUI components that allows single line text editing.

-- The [TextEditor](#textEditor) is a NUI control that allows multi line text editing.
-It is similar to the TextField control.
+- The [TextEditor](#textEditor) is a NUI components that allows multi line text editing.
+It is similar to the TextField components.

 <a name="textLabel"></a>
 # TextLabel